GUIDE

 You’ll have oversight of a user’s complete journey within your app—when they arrive, when they sign up, and why they stop using it—enabling the optimization of your campaigns’ timing and messaging.

 Even the subscription process from a user-facing perspective will be smooth and simplified.
-With our deep linking and Adjust LinkMe tool, you’ll provide straightforward ad-to-app experiences so your users can directly see the content that matters.
+With our best-in-class deep linking solution TrueLink, you’ll provide straightforward, seamless experiences so your users can directly see intended content.

 • Monetization KPIs: A snapshot of your four main campaign performance KPIs.